 HSE recommend an “expert inspection” from a SEMA approved racking inspector once every 12 months, but you can never be too careful.
 This is why racking inspection training is another way to guarantee that your warehouse is a positive and safe working environment.
 As with the inspections, employees feel valued and invested in and, with proper management, they will return this investment by doing good work.

-Working in a warehouse can be a great thing, but as with any career, this is only true if employees and employers respect each other, the business, and the rules of safety.
+Warehouse working can be a great thing, but as with any career, this is only true if employees and employers respect each other, the business, and the rules of safety.

-Make your warehouse a great place to work with racking inspection training and a pallet racking inspection from the best SEMA approved racking inspector in the UK.
+Make your warehouse a great place to warehouse work with racking inspection training and a pallet racking inspection from the best SEMA approved racking inspector in the UK.